nagyist/lycheejs/README.md

 ## IMPORTANT NOTICE

 We went live with our AI on 1.
 Sept 2016.
-This caused a totally fucked up and necessary hard rebase.
+This caused a broken git commit history and a necessary hard rebase.
 If your Fork does not contain the `:balloon: AI History starts here` on its `master` branch, please delete it and re-fork it again.

-We hope that this will not occur again in future, but git has harsh problems with rebases and squash-merges of overly complex branches (read: 500k+ commits per day).
-So we essentially use that specific commit to rebase onto from the `humansneednotapply` branch.
+We hope that this will not occur again in future, so far the new git history and the merge flow (using `theirs` merge strategy on above mentioned commit) appears to be stable.

 Thank you for your understanding.